-We begin by having the whole team meet together to review strategy, brand definition and target consumer to both refresh and expand our thinking.
-After generous discussion, we start to brainstorm different conceptual directions that might best hit our brand’s target—these are the beginnings of our concept buckets.
+We begin with the whole team together, reviewing strategy, brand definition and the target consumer to both refresh and expand our thinking.
+After generous discussion, we start to brainstorm different conceptual directions that might hit our brand’s target.
+These are the beginnings of our concept buckets.

 [example concept bucket / moodboard]

-Each concept bucket turns the dials on different brand attributes and plays to various aspects of the target consumer’s preferences—think of it like your brand’s soundsystem, with us adjusting the treble, bass, and volume to perfectly communicate the brand.
-Our goal in defining these buckets is to finetune the visual strategy to help our brand stand out against the competition and connect with the target consumer, as defined in our audit & immersion.
-We are trying to bring the brand story to life in a way that will create an emotional connection with the target consumer, and optimize findability.
+Concept buckets are loosely-defined, conceptual areas to investigate.
+Each concept bucket allows us to turn the dials on different brand attributes and to play to various aspects of the target consumer’s preferences.
+Think of it like your brand’s sound system.
+By adjusting the treble, bass, and volume aka the brand attributes, we can figure out how to perfectly communicate the brand.
+Our goal in defining these buckets is to fine tune the visual strategy.
+Getting the visual strategy right allows us to help the brand stand out against the competition and connect with the target consumer, as defined in our audit & immersion.
+We are bringing the brand story to life to create an emotional connection with the target consumer, and optimize findability.

-After nailing our final creative directions, our designers split off and create preliminary concepts guided by our initial conversations.
-Magic starts happening—we often explore custom drawing, paintings, cut-paper, digital design, hand lettering and font exploration.
-We’re not afraid to get our hands dirty to create kick-ass design and take joy in the mess of the process.
-After all, this is about finding what best fits a given strategy – sometimes that’s something crafted by hand or by using technical tools.
+After nailing our creative directions, our designers split off and create preliminary concepts guided by our initial conversations.
+Magic starts happening.
+We often explore custom drawing, paintings, cut-paper, digital design, hand lettering and font exploration.
+We’re not afraid to get our hands dirty, to create kick-ass design and to take joy in the mess of the process.
+After all, we search for what best fits a given strategy.
+Sometimes that’s an element crafted by hand or sometimes by using technical tools.

-Throughout the process we hold work-in-progress meetings to internally review work and critique as a group—everyone on the team is involved and has a voice.
-Internal reviews start with a quick review of the strategy and concepts are balanced against a list of evaluative criteria: objectivity is always the goal.
+Throughout the process we hold work-in-progress meetings to internally review work and critique as a group.
+Everyone on the team lends their voice & opinion.
+Internal reviews start with a quick review of the strategy and concepts are balanced against a list of evaluative criteria.
+The goal remains objectivity.

-We break down visual value and recognition, trends, strategy, competition, and foster healthy discussions and ideas to push concepts forward.
-If a concept isn’t working out quite right, or doesn’t meet the standards per our design strategy, it gets put on hold to be referenced later.
-This is a natural part of the process where we whittle down our buckets (directions), and it’s through this process of distillation that we develop our best ideas.
+We break down visual values, recognition, trends, strategy and competition in order to push concepts forward.
+If a concept isn’t working out quite right, or doesn’t meet the standards per our design strategy, it gets put on hold.
+This is a natural part of the process where we whittle down our buckets (directions).
+Through this process of distillation, we develop our best ideas.

-After several rounds of internal review and refinement, we decide on our best concepts, tighten up our renderings and shelf shots.
-For packaging assignments, we review and eventually show final design concepts in context, on-shelf to help see if it successfully stands out among the competition and visually works in a given set or planogram.
-For branding assignments, we’ll build pro forma items (business cards, website mockups, media, incidentals, etc.) to help contextualize and better see how the brand extends across applications.
-Afterward, we review it all one more time to make sure all the details work together delivering on the brand definition and strategy just as planned.
-It’s a considered process wherein we try to solve for issues ahead of time so that you can focus on growing.
+After several rounds of internal review and refinement, we decide on our best concepts and tighten up our renderings and shelf shots.
+For packaging assignments, we review and eventually show final design concepts in context.
+Design doesn’t live in a vacuum.Therefore showing a conceptual package on-shelf becomes crucial in order to see if it successfully stands out among the competition and works in a given set or planogram.
+For branding assignments, we’ll build pro forma items (business cards, website mockups, media, incidentals, etc.) to see how the brand extends across multiple applications.
+Afterward, we review it all one more time to make sure the details work together.
+The designs must deliver on the brand definition and strategy.
+In this considered process, we try to solve for issues ahead of time so that you can focus on growing.

 [an example of an earlier lil’gourmets concept moving to a shelf shot]